iankloo/Portfolio/README.md

 # About me
 My name is Ian Kloo and I am a second year PhD student in the Societal Computing Program at Carnegie Mellon University.
 I'm focusing my research on disinformation on Telegram, but am exploring broader social cybersecurity issues as well.

-I am a previous Heinz student (MSPPM-POLA 2014) and am excited to get an opportunity to take a course back in the college.
+I am a former Heinz student (MSPPM-POLA 2014) and am excited to get an opportunity to take a course back in the college.
 After Heinz, I went into federal service and am currently serving as faculty in the Department of Systems Engineering at West Point.
 After finishing my PhD studies, I will return to West Point where I am excited to apply the things that I learn in this course.

 # What I hope to learn
 I hope to learn how to make more unique and impactful visualizations for peer reviewed posters, conference presentations, and articles.
 I've found myself falling into the same (boring) chart types as I write papers and I think I could start to set my work apart if I can get into some more interesting visualizations.